- Date of creation: Early 18th century

 Plan your visit to the Buckingham Palace Garden

-Address: London SW1A 1AA, United Kingdom
+Address: Buckingham Palace, Constitution Hill, Spur Rd, London SW1A 1AA, United Kingdom | Find on Maps

-Buckingham Palace is located in the heart of London, just a short walk from St. James's Park and close to landmarks like Westminster Abbey and the Houses of Parliament.
+Buckingham Palace Garden is located in the heart of London, just a short walk from St. James's Park and close to landmarks like Westminster Abbey and the Houses of Parliament.

 Closest landmark: Lancaster House (0.4 km)